cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/examples/first_service/local_hello_world_example.md

 Once the blueprint is uploaded, it will be displayed in the Blueprints widget. to deploy the blueprint click the **Create deployment** button next to the blueprint you wish to deploy.
 Specify a deployment name, update any inputs, and click **Deploy & Install**

+You will be directed to the **Deployment** page and will be able to track the progress of the execution.

-Switch to the **Deployments** page.
-The deployment you have created should be displayed in the deployments list.
+The deployment you have created should be displayed in the deployments list in the **Deployments** page.